 '''

 // Create a prepared statement object with a

 // parameterized query.

-PreparedStatement prep_stmt =
+PreparedStatement prep stmt =

 conn.prepareStatement(

-"SELECT au_id, au_lname, au_fname "+
+"SELECT au id, au lname, au fname "+

-'''

-'''

 "FROM authors WHERE city = ? "+

-"FOR UPDATE OF au_lname");
+"FOR UPDATE OF au lname");

 //Create a cursor for the statement.

-prep_stmt.setCursorName("author_cursor");
+prep stmt.setCursorName("author cursor");

 // Assign the parameter in the query a value.

 // Execute the prepared statement to return a

 // result set.

-prep_stmt.setString(1, "Oakland");
+prep stmt.setString(1, "Oakland");

-ResultSet rs = prep_stmt.executeQuery();
+ResultSet rs = prep stmt.executeQuery();

 //Do some processing on the result set.

 while(rs.next())

+{

 . . .

+}

 // Close the result, which also closes the cursor.

 rs.close();

 // Execute the prepared statement again with a new

 // parameter value.

+'''

+'''

-prep_stmt.setString(1, "San Francisco");
+prep_stmt.setString(1,"San Francisco");

 rs = prep_stmt.executeQuery();

 // reopens cursor

 '''

-Support for SCROLL_INSENSITIVE result sets in jConnect
+Using TYPE_SCROLL_INSENSITIVE result sets in jConnect

-jConnect version 5.x supports only TYPE_SCROLL_INSENSITIVE result sets.
+jConnect version 6.0 supports only TYPE_SCROLL_INSENSITIVE result sets.

-jConnect uses the Tabular Data Stream (TDS)-Sybase's proprietary protocol-to communicate with Sybase database servers.
-As of jConnect 5.x, TDS does not support scrollable cursors.
-To support scrollable cursors, jConnect caches the row data on demand, on the client, on each call to ResultSet.next().
-However, when the end of the result set is reached, the entire result set is stored in the client's memory.
-Because this may cause a performance strain, we recommend that you use TYPE_SCROLL_INSENSITIVE result sets only when the result set is reasonably small.
+jConnect uses the Tabular Data Stream (TDS)-the Sybase proprietary protocol-to communicate with Sybase database servers.
+As of jConnect 6.0, TDS does not support scrollable cursors.
+To support scrollable cursors, jConnect caches the row data on demand, on the client, on each call to ResultSet.next.
+However, when the end of the result set is reached, the entire result set is stored in the client memory.
+Because this may cause a performance strain, Sybase recommends that you use TYPE_SCROLL_INSENSITIVE result sets only when the result set is reasonably small.

-Note When you use TYPE_SCROLL_INSENSITIVE ResultSets in jConnect 5.x, you can only call the isLast() method after the last row of the ResultSet has been read.
-Calling isLast() before the last row is reached will cause an UnimplementedOperationException to be thrown.
+Note When you use TYPE_SCROLL_INSENSITIVE ResultSets in jConnect 6.0, you can only call the isLast method after the last row of the ResultSet has been read.
+Calling isLast before the last row is reached causes an UnimplementedOperationException to be thrown.